 SERI works to create a world where electronic products are reused and recycled in a way that promotes resource preservation; the well-being of the natural environment; and the health and safety of workers and communities (SERI, 2015.)

-R2 is a standard called Responsible Recycling.
-The R2:2013 Standard is the leading global certification standard for the electronics reuse and recycling industry.
-The requirements in the R2 Standard are designed to protect people, protect the environment, protect data, and preserve resources.
-This is achieved through rigorous annual 3rd-party audits of R2 certified facilities, and through transparency and accountability throughout the entire reuse/recycling chain of used electronic products (SERI, 2013.)
+R2 stands for Responsible Recycling.
+The R2v3 Standard is the leading global certification standard for the electronics reuse and recycling industry.
+The requirements in the R2v3 Standard are designed to protect people, protect the environment, protect data, and preserve resources.
+This is achieved through rigorous annual 3rd-party audits of R2v3 certified facilities, and through transparency and accountability throughout the entire reuse/recycling chain of used electronic products (SERI, 2021.)

 ISO 9001:2015 is the latest revision of quality management standard.
 This standard is based on a number of quality management principles including a strong customer focus, the motivation and implication of top management, the process approach and continual improvement (ISO,2015.)